-The Company has evaluated events and transactions subsequent to July 4, 2009 through August 13, 2009, the date the financial statements were filed with the SEC as part of Form 10-Q. No events require recognition in the consolidated financial statements or disclosures of the Company per the definitions and requirements of SFAS No. 165, Subsequent Events.
+The Company has evaluated events and transactions subsequent to October 3, 2009 through November 12, 2009, the date the financial statements were filed with the SEC as part of Form 10-Q. Other than the credit agreement extension described below, no events require recognition in the consolidated financial statements or disclosures of the Company per the definitions and requirements of ASC Section 855-10.